-Android Dark Mode: How to try out Android Q’s biggest feature early
+Android Dark Mode: How to try out Android 10’s headline feature

 How to enable Android Dark Mode

-The Android Q beta is currently open to all generations of the Pixel phone, as well as the Huawei Mate 20 Pro, OnePlus 6T and plenty more.
-Unfortunately, the Android Q installation process is different for different phone manufacturers.
-Just follow the link below for full Android Q sign-up instructions.
+The Android 10 beta is currently open to all generations of the Pixel phone, as well as the Huawei Mate 20 Pro, OnePlus 6T and plenty more.
+Unfortunately, the Android 10 installation process is different for different phone manufacturers.
+Just follow the link below for full Android 10 sign-up instructions.

 Read more: How to install Android Q

-If you use a Pixel phone, you’ll be able to activate it in Android Q by turning on Battery Saver.
+- If you use a Pixel phone, you’ll be able to activate dark mode in Android 10 by swiping down from the top of your display and tapping Battery Saver.

-For other handsets, you’ll be able to tun on dark mode in Android Q either by tapping a dedicated Quick Settings tile, or by going to Settings > Display > Theme.
+- For other handsets, you’ll be able to tun on dark mode in Android 10 either by going to Settings > Display > Dark Theme.

-As you can see, when you activate it, the Android user interface will switch from white to black.
+As you can see, when you activate dark mode, the Android user interface will switch from white to black.